brajeshwar/brajeshwar.github.io/_posts/2012/2012-03-11-new-l-style-phones-from-lg.md

----
-layout: post
-title: New L-Style phones from LG
+# New L-Style phones from LG
----

 From basic phones to smartphones, LG offers a wide range of models.
 Each model offers a specific set of features in proportion to the budget opted by users.
 Along-with other mobile phone manufacturing majors such as Samsung, HTC and Nokia, LG launches attractive new models with new features quite often.
 Recently, LG announced a new set of 3 phones - "L" series.
 These new models have close resemblance to HTC and Samsung.
 Through L series, LG offers simplified versions of smartphones.
 L Styles will fit in between budget and high-end models of LG.